drufball/yosai/_drafts/complications.md

 "We do whatever is necessary.
 How things look is pointless.
 What matters is the greater good."

 Denri scoffed.
-"The 'greater good' is how rich scumbags like you justify helping yourselves and the people like you.
+"The 'greater good' is how rich scumbags like you justify helping yourselves and other people like you.
 You're just too self-absorbed to try and find an answer that doesn't step on half the world's neck."

 The man sighed.
 "Given the circumstances, your bravery is impressive.
 But stupid."
 He reached into the sleeve of his robe and drew a short, straight blade.
 It gleamed in the moonlight.
 "We will get the information one way or another."
 He brought the blade up to Denri's cheek, pressing it into the skin until it drew a line of blood.